Written by May Ortega on December 4, 2025

 The wiring instructions should include information about the title or escrow company, including the company’s name, address, and escrow account number.
 You should also receive the financial institution's name and routing number.

-Once you’ve obtained wiring instructions, review your closing disclosure to confirm the exact amount of money you will need to transfer.
-Your closing disclosure will also tell you when you need to wire the money for closing.
+Once you’ve obtained wiring instructions, review your Closing Disclosure or settlement statement to confirm the exact amount of money you will need to transfer.
 Buyers typically receive a closing disclosure from their lenders three days before the closing date.
 Ask your attorney or the title company when you should schedule the wire transfer to make sure it arrives on time.
 Wire transfers are usually completed within 24 hours.

 After you’ve received your closing disclosure and wiring instructions, the next step is to contact your bank or credit union to inform them about your transfer.
 Depending on your financial institution’s policies, you can either go to a branch in person, speak to a bank representative on the phone, or initiate the wire transfer online through your bank’s portal.